1.3 Specific Conduct Proscribed

 1.37 Unauthorized Use of Property.
 The unauthorized use of property, equipment, supplies, buildings, or facilities owned or controlled by the U. T. System or the university.
 This includes the possession and/or use of University keys for unauthorized purposes.

 1.38 Hazing.
 Action that singly or in concert with others, engages in hazing.
 Hazing in State educational institutions is prohibited by State law (Texas Education Code Section 51.936).
 Hazing with or without the consent of a student whether on or off campus is prohibited, and a violation of that prohibition renders both the person inflicting the hazing and the person submitting to the hazing subject to discipline.
 Initiations or activities of organizations may include no feature that is dangerous, harmful, or degrading to the student.
 A violation of this prohibition renders both the organization and participating individuals subject to discipline.
-(More information is available in the Hazing Policy in the policy section of the Falcon Guide.)

 1.39 Altering of Official Documents.
 Forging, altering, mutilating or destroying or assisting in these actions of any official record of the U. T. System or the university or submitting false information or omits requested information that is required for or related to an application for admission, the award of a degree, or any official record of the U. T. System or the university.
 A former student who engages in such conduct is subject to bar against readmission, revocation of degree, and withdrawal of diploma.